In this guide, you will learn exactly how to use social media for blogging!

 Let’s dive right in.

 I know you’d agree with me when I say:

-From the above animation, we can see that LinkedIn is one of the few channels that has withstood the test of time, although its growth has somewhat stagnated in recent years.
-And despite all the controversy surrounding Cambridge Analytica, Facebook shows no sign of slowing down.
+LinkedIn is one of the few channels that has withstood the test of time, although its growth has somewhat stagnated in recent years.
+And despite all the controversy surrounding Cambridge Analytics, Facebook shows no sign of slowing down.

 Qzone is a Chinese platform, created by Tencent, as is Weibo, a popular microblogging channel created by Sina Corp.
 TikTok, on the other hand, stormed to spot #5 in just 3 years following its launch – the average user spends 52 minutes on the app per day!

 However the truth is that, the death of organic reach, rise of trending contents, and the gearing of algorithms have made social media a game of provocation, outrage, and attention-seeking, and this has made things a bit difficult for bloggers.

 Buffer analyzed 43 million Facebook posts and discovered that Facebook engagements have declined by over 50%

 You can agree to most points but the penultimate one is a little tricky – you’ve got to first identify who your audiences are on social networks and what they care about that relates to your personal blog.
 That has and will always be the key to success online.